henryln1/CS221/README.md

 classiferUtil.py: helper functions for binary classification

-cooking_verbs.txt, cooking_verbs_all.txt, cooking_verbs_arbitrary.txt: different lists of verbs to use as variables in the CSP
+cooking_verbs.txt: list of commonly used verbs in recipes to use as variables in the CSP

-createNewJson.py: used to turn the csv data into a json

 enchilada.txt: ingredients to make an enchilada